-* church service – Catholic – most Saturdays
+- church service – Catholic – most Saturday evenings

 The only major convenience that Cartajima does not have is a bank.
 There was one but it was closed a few years ago so the nearest hole in the wall is Ronda, just 15 minutes away.
 Nobody takes cards here (except us).

 The pristine white houses, clustered together around the church, are an inspiration for many an artistic rendition.

 HISTORY – Cartajima’s origins are illusive.
 It was probably founded by the invading Islamic forces in 711 – but any record is buried in the archives of Salamanca.
 Despite what you will read elsewhere, there is no sign that the Romans ventured into the delightful Alto Genal.

 What is known is that in 1492 when all the non-Christians were kicked out of Spain, there were only 20 people left in Cartajima.
 The village was repopulated with folk from northern Spain and Portugal.

 ECONOMY – The local economy is based on the fruit of the chestnut trees which fill the valley and account for the hotel name.
 Every family has their trees which are meticulously tended.
 The harvest takes place in the autumn and is celebrated with a toston or toasting.